mrsarm/django-coleman/README.rst

 Development
 -----------

-Some tips to if you are improving this application.
+Some tips if you are improving this application.

 Translations
 ^^^^^^^^^^^^